cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-03-Summary-Research-SE.md

 ## Train ourselves in coding

-Based on my personal experience, the coding skills have three levels.
+Based on my personal experience, the coding skills have two levels.

-+ Level 1, knowledge in computer science courses
-+ Level 2, project management
++ Level 1, project management
-+ Level 3, new techniques and vision
++ Level 2, new techniques and vision

 ### Level 1

-Be familiar with theories and design decisions in computing systems.

-Students who major in computer science and technology (in general) have to take the following courses.
-Videos are available on the internet.

-+ Programming Language
-+ Data Structure and Algorithm
-+ Architecture and Computation System
-+ Network
-+ Operating System
-+ Database

-To go future, a student can choose the following sources.

-+ Advanced Algorithm
-+ Computation Theory
-+ Compiler
-+ Information Security
-+ Distributed Systems

-Some mathematics are also recommended.

-+ Probability
-+ Graph Theory
-+ Game Theory

-### Level 2

 Be familiar with the project management process.